oroinc/documentation/user_guide/activities/activities_overview.rst

 Discussing work with colleagues can boost work process.
 Use comments functionality to have a discussion on an entity record view page.
 This way users can be sure that everything important that emerged during this discussion will not be lost and can be easily found.
 Users can also use comments to express their personal opinion about an entity record or anything connected with it (while notes can designated for storing objective information regarding an entity record).

 You can leave a comment in the **Comments** section of the entity view page.

+.. note:: See a short demo on `how to add comments <https://www.orocrm.com/media-library/add-comments-orocrm>`_, or keep reading the guidance below.

 |